gabeklein/entangled-io/README.md

 - **Type signatures are preserved!**
   > Because you simply "import" actual server functions, your IDE remains aware of their signature, so autocomplete and error detection won't have any blind-spots. 👀
 - Errors thrown by the server (in development) are merged with ones consequently thrown on the client
   > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are running, such as within a container or part of a cluster.
-This helps make that a non-issue. <br/><sub>&nbsp;(TBR, but I'm working on it!)</sub>
+This helps make that a non-issue. <br/><sub>&nbsp;(TBD, but I'm working on it!)</sub>

 <br/>

-Ultimately, you can focus more on the business logic of your stack, rather than the api itself. <br/> This way, both can grow organically with little in the way of debugging and type maintainance.
+Ultimately, you can focus more on the business logic of your stack, rather than on the api itself. <br/> This way, both can grow organically with little in the way of debugging or type maintainance.

 <br/>